 - Chromoly – Use 100% Ar and DC TIG

-- Nickel alloys – The addition of up to 5% hydrogen helps avoid porosity when welding pure nickel.
+- Nickel alloys – Adding up to 5% hydrogen helps avoid porosity when welding pure nickel.
 But you can also use pure argon or a mixture of Ar/He

 - Magnesium – Welding magnesium is significantly more dangerous than other metals we discussed.
 Make sure you read all OSHA hazard prevention measures.
 Use argon or argon/helium mixtures to AC TIG weld magnesium or a 100% helium for DC TIG